 How Does an ACH Transfer Work?

-Finally, the funds are transferred.
-Typically, the whole process clears in three to five days, but the type of transaction can impact that.
+- Typically, the whole process clears in three to five business days for the funds to transfer and the ACH transaction to be complete, but the type of transaction can impact that.

 ACH Transfer Steps

 As an example, if your employer offers to pay you through direct deposit instead of by check.
 Here’s how the money moves from your employer into your bank account: